nathand8/layout-quickcheck/odd-behavior-bugs/bug-report-2021-01-27-05-26-52-274354-minified-86/notes.md

 - Using javascript to determine when page is loaded -> NO BUG
     - Waiting for one complete timeout cycle
     - This WORKS!...
 But it's painfully slow.
 (4x)
+    - This adds about 500ms for each wait
 - Using javascript to determine when page is loaded -> BUG
     - Waiting for page load event
     - Note: Event had already fired.
 Had to use https://stackoverflow.com/a/53525488/1457295